-Our minds have, out of necessity, been on Brexit this year and I’m sure this will carry on into 2020 and beyond, but cast your minds back to Spring 2018 when it was the GDPR that grabbed all of the headlines.
+Our minds, out of necessity, were on Brexit and are now on Covid-19 this year and will continue to be so for the foreseeable future, but cast your minds back to Spring 2018 when it was the GDPR that grabbed all of the headlines.
 We might remember all of those re-permissioning emails; keen to get our ‘consent‘ to continue marketing to us, and who can forget the tales of organisations who slashed their marketing lists when they probably didn’t need to.

 It was difficult for organisations to understand exactly what it was they needed to do, when there were so many competing voices in the marketplace, or vendors offering ‘easy’ solutions, which turned out to be anything but.